-E-Commerce Strategies and Practices Prerequisites: CIS 110, CIS 241
+E-Commerce Strategies and Practices

 The E-Commerce Strategy and Practices course teaches students how to conduct business online and how to manage the technological issues associated with constructing an electroniccommerce website.
 Students will implement a genuine transaction-enabled business-to-consumer website, examine strategies and products available for building electronic-commerce sites, examine how such sites are managed, and explore how they complement existing business can an infrastructure.
-Students get hands-on experience implementing the technology to engage cardholders, merchants, issuers, payment gateways and other parties in electronic transactions.
+Students get hands-on experience the technology to engage implementing cardholders, merchants, issuers, payment gateways and other parties in electronic transactions.